dubcdr/atlassian-hipchat/README.md

 A backend was neccessary because of CORS issues when trying to use AJAX to get other sites.
 The backend is very simple as well, it hosts one folder and one additional POST route that takes an array of strings as input and validates they are urls.
 Once validated it uses Osmosis, a webscraping library, to find the title tag of each url sent.

 I only set up tests to mimic the exercise requirements and they are for the service which parses the string.
 Integration tests are notoriously difficult in AngularJS because of dependency injection.
 For that reason I would set up Postman tests to ensure the REST Api returned what I expected in the correct format.
-E2E tests would be next and I have listed the cases I would test below.
+And then use E2E tests to test the main parse method.

 ## Stack
 FrontEnd: AngularJS 1.5.*